QuantEcon/lecture-source-py/source/rst/markov_perf.rst

 **Definition**  A *Markov perfect equilibrium* of the duopoly model is a pair of value functions :math:`(v_1, v_2)` and a pair of policy functions :math:`(f_1, f_2)` such that, for each :math:`i \in \{1, 2\}` and each possible state,

-* The value function :math:`v_i` satisfies the Bellman equation :eq:`game4`
+* The value function :math:`v_i` satisfies the Bellman equation :eq:`game4`.

-* The maximizer on the right side of :eq:`game4` is equal to :math:`f_i(q_i, q_{-i})`
+* The maximizer on the right side of :eq:`game4` is equal to :math:`f_i(q_i, q_{-i})`.

 The adjective "Markov" denotes that the equilibrium decision rules depend only on the current values of the state variables, not other parts of their histories.

-"Perfect" means complete, in the sense that the equilibrium is constructed by backward induction and hence builds in optimizing behavior for each firm at all possible future states
+"Perfect" means complete, in the sense that the equilibrium is constructed by backward induction and hence builds in optimizing behavior for each firm at all possible future states.

-   * These include many states that will not be reached when we iterate forward on the pair of equilibrium strategies :math:`f_i` starting from a given initial state
+   * These include many states that will not be reached when we iterate forward on the pair of equilibrium strategies :math:`f_i` starting from a given initial state.